-On the way out to the castle grounds a short detour down the A20 would take you to the Park Gate Inn (01622-880985), a Vintage Inns pub.
-This large “country pub & dining” normally serves food all day and has a large (though not quiet) beer garden.
+As a final option, a short detour down the A20 before entering the grounds of Leeds Castle would take you to the Park Gate Inn (01622-880985), a Vintage Inns pub.
+This “country pub & dining” establishment normally serves food all day and has a large (though not quiet) beer garden.

 After the walk, we would love to get your feedback

-Out: (not a train station)
+Out (not a train station)

-Back: (not a train station)
+Back (not a train station)

-National Rail: 03457 48 49 50 • Travelline (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234
+National Rail: 03457 48 49 50 • Travelline (bus times): 0871 200 22 33 (12p/min) • TFL (London) : 0343 222 1234

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|